 In accordance with its bylaws, each of the Companies currently has five members on its Board.
 Directors are divided into three classes and are elected for staggered terms of three years each, with a term of office of one of the three classes of directors expiring each year.
-Each director will hold office for the term to which he is elected or until his successor is duly elected and qualifies.
-After this election, the terms of Class I, II and III will expire as follows:
+Each director will hold office for the term to which he is elected and until a successor is duly elected and qualifies.
+After this election, the terms of Class I, II and III directors will expire as follows:

-Companies Class I Class II Class III PennantPark Investment Corporation 2017 2015 2016 PennantPark Floating Rate Capital Ltd. 2015 2016 2017
+Companies Class I Class II Class III PennantPark Investment Corporation 2020 2021 2019 PennantPark Floating Rate Capital Ltd. 2021 2019 2020

 A Stockholder can vote for, or withhold his or her vote from, any nominee for his or her Company's Board.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of each nominee named below.
+In the absence of instructions to the contrary, it is the intention of the person named as proxy to vote such proxy FOR the election of each nominee named below.
 If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person as is nominated by the relevant Board as a replacement.
-The Boards have no reason to believe that either of their nominees will be unable or unwilling to serve.
+Neither Board has reason to believe that its nominee(s) will be unable or unwilling to serve.